-Movement turning influence and movement speeding influence scores across social statuses:
+Movement turning influence and speeding influence scores across social statuses:

-We found a significant effect of status on turning influence score (figure 5a, F = 5.19 ; DF = 40 ; p-value = 0.0018), with the dominant female’s score consistently being the highest or second highest of her group.
+We found a significant effect of status on turning influence score (figure 5a, F = 5.19 ; DF = 40 ; p-value = 0.0018), with the dominant female’s score consistently being the highest or second highest of her group across all groups.
 Post-hoc Tukey tests (see Supplements) showed that the score of dominant females was overall significantly higher than the scores of all subordinate status (i.e. non-dominant adults, yearlings and sub-adults), whereas the score of the dominant male was not significantly different from the scores of subordinates.